-We recognise that we have a responsibility under the Equality Act 2010 to ensure the best for all pupils irrespective of disability, educational needs, race, nationality, ethnic or national origin, sex, gender identity, religion, sexual orientation or whether they are looked after children.
-As a result RSHE needs to be sensitive to the different needs of individual pupils and may need to adapt and change as the pupils of the school change.
+We recognise that we have a responsibility under the Equality Act 2010 to ensure the best for all pupils irrespective of age, sex, race, disability, religion or belief, gender reassignment, pregnancy or maternity, marriage or civil partnership, or sexual orientation (Protected Characteristics).
+In addition to this, teachers should handle all topics sensitively and ensure there is no stigmatisation based on their home circumstances or needs e.g. Looked After Children and Young Carers.
+As a result, RSHE needs to be sensitive to the different needs of individual pupils and may need to adapt and change as the pupils of the school change.
 Not only does the teaching need to be sensitive of these needs, but also to help the pupils realise the nature and consequences of discrimination, teasing, bullying and aggressive behaviours or prejudice-based language.